 LICENSEES: apply for a TRADEMARK license

-Any person, business or organization with an interest in marketing products bearing the trademarks of Michigan State University need to first obtain a license through CLC.
-There are three forms of licenses available with MSU through CLC, a standard license, a local license, and an internal campus supplier license.
+Any person, business or organization with an interest in marketing products bearing the trademarks of Michigan State University need to first obtain a license through IMGCL.
+There are three forms of licenses available with MSU through IMGCL, a standard license, a local license, and an internal campus supplier license.
 A crafter license is also available directly through MSU licensing programs.
 These different forms of licenses are dependent upon the type of product and how it is manufactured.

 New applicants are evaluated by the University Licensing Programs.
 Evaluation criteria include the following: product quality, market potential, ability to meet social compliance requirements, existence of current licensees offering a similar product, product liability exposure, licensing experience and appropriate fit with the university's image.

 Costs associated with a standard trademark license include: